kyverno/demos/README.md

-# demos
+# Kyverno demos

-demo policies and resources
+This repository contains Kyverno demo policies and resources.
+Select a folder to view details.